plbrault/cc0-number-icons/README.md

 ## License

 All the image files present in this repository are relased under the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) license.
-In other words, you are allowed to distribute, remix, adapt, and build upon them in any medium or format, for any purpose.
-Attribution is not required.
+In other words, you are allowed to distribute, remix, adapt, and build upon them in any medium or format, for any purpose, with no requirement for attribution.